skjkanchan/OSProject2/devlog.md

 # April 10 8:36pm
 a.
 I am starting a new project session.
 Since last project session I have learned how semaphores will act as signals throughout the program to let tellers and customers know when they are ready.
 b.
 This session I plan on working on the communication between the tellers and the customers and getting the line function for customers seeing tellers to be functional.

+# April 10 10:31pm
+I am now ended this project session.
+I was working on the communication between the Teller and Customer and it still isn't working.
+Currently I'm trying to get the customer to introduce themselves but I'm getting lots of errors.
+I will try again in tomorrow's project session.

+# April 11 11:30am
+a.
+I am now starting a new project session.
+I don't have any new thoughts on this project except that I'm a little worried about the complexity and the fact that I'm running into a lot of errors.
+b.
+This session I plan on continuing the communication between the Teller and the Customer and I want to get the customer to introudce themselves to the Teller.